2025 Moody College Video Game and Esports Symposium

 Byron Fong

-Dr. Byron Fong, Assistant Professor, Department of Radio-Television-Film
+Dr. Byron Fong, Assistant Professor, Department of Radio-Television-Film, UT Austin

 His research examines the global history of computer technologies and their impact on cultures of labor and media.
 His current book project, Kinetic Control: Interactive Movement in Video Game Aesthetics, historicizes video game aesthetics from 1985 to 1994 through the lens of technology, animation, and industry.
 He also has experience in museum exhibition design and archival collection assessment.